apache/spark/docs/mllib-dimensionality-reduction.md

 The following code demonstrates how to compute principal components on a tall-and-skinny `RowMatrix` and use them to project the vectors into a low-dimensional space.
+The number of columns should be small, e.g, less than 1000.

 {% highlight scala %}
 val mat: RowMatrix = ...